Politics of Umbria

 The Politics of Umbria, one of the 20 regions of Italy, takes place in a framework of a semi-presidential representative democracy, whereby the president of the region is the head of government, and of a pluriform multi-party system.
 Legislative power is vested in the Legislative Assembly of Umbria, while executive power is exercised by the Regional Cabinet led by the President, who is directly elected by the people.
 The current statute, which regulates the functioning of regional institutions, has been in force since 2005.

 After World War II Umbria became a stronghold of the Italian Communist Party.
 The Communists and their successors (the Democratic Party of the Left, the Democrats of the Left and finally the Democratic Party) have governed the region since 1970.
 For these reasons, Umbria was long considered part of the so-called "Red belt".
 The centre-left's dominance ended with the 2019 regional election, in which Donatella Tesei of Lega Nord–Umbria was elected President of Umbria by a landslide.

 Legislative branch

-The Legislative Assembly of Umbria (Assemblea Legislativa dell'Umbria) is composed of 30 members.
-24 councillors are elected in provincial constituencies by proportional representation using the largest remainder method with a Droop quota and open lists, while 6 councillors (elected in bloc) come from a "regional list", including the President-elect.
-One seat is reserved for the candidate who comes second.
-If a coalition wins more than 50% of the total seats in the council with PR, only 3 candidates from the regional list will be chosen and the number of those elected in provincial constituencies will be 26.
-If the winning coalition receives less than 40% of votes special seats are added to the council to ensure a large majority for the President's coalition.
+The Legislative Assembly of Umbria (Assemblea Legislativa dell'Umbria) is composed of 21 members.
+19 councillors are elected in provincial constituencies by proportional representation using the largest remainder method with a Droop quota and open lists, while the remaining two are the elected President and the candidate for president who comes second.
+The winning coalition wins a bonus of seats in order to make sure the elected president has a majority in the assembly.

-The council is elected for a five-year term, but, if the President suffers a vote of no confidence, resigns or dies, under the simul stabunt, simul cadent clause introduced in 1999 (literally they will stand together or they will fall together), also the council is dissolved and a snap election is called.
+The assembly is elected for a five-year term, but, if the President suffers a vote of no confidence, resigns or dies, under the simul stabunt, simul cadent (literally they will stand together or they will fall together) clause introduced in the Italian Constitution in 1999 and later incorporate in the Statute of Umbria, also the assembly is dissolved and an early election is called.